pete3n/localGPT_T3-Template/localGPT_docker/README.md

 # localGPT

-# JCEID implementation

-Getting started:
-- Rename example.env to .env
-- Run sudo docker-compose up from the localGPT path

-Notes:
- - Building the image for the first time will require download large model files (multi-Gb)

-# Original readme

 This project was inspired by the original [privateGPT](https://github.com/imartinez/privateGPT).
 Most of the description here is inspired by the original privateGPT.

 For detailed overview of the project, Watch these videos